siriusctrl/UniPublic/ML/week2.md

       - Replace all the 0 with a $\epsilon$ which is a number which greater than 0 but smaller than $\frac{1}{n}$ (preferably).
       - Assume $1+\epsilon \approx 1$
       - Reduce the problem to the cardinality of $\epsilon$
-    - Laplace smoothing
+    - Laplace smoothing (add 1 smoothing)
       - $\hat{P}(X_i=x_i|Y=c_k) = \frac{\sum_i I(X_i=x_i,Y=c_k) + \lambda}{\sum I(Y=c_k) + n\lambda}$ Where n is the number of different attributes.
-      - This equation comes from the combination of beta distribution (prior) and binomial distribution (posterior) which use the idea of bayes estimation.
+      - This equation comes from the combination of beta distribution (prior) and binomial distribution (posterior) which use the idea of Bayes estimation.
       - Normally we set $\lambda$ to 1, but it actually can be any number.
       - It is known to systematically over-estimate the likelihood of unseen events, creating bias in certain circumstances.
         - When the training set are small.